 10. Rainbow Bangs

 For those not ready to commit to coloring their entire head of hair, the rainbow bangs trend may be the way to go.
 Here, bangs are dyed a bright range of colors, bringing much attention to the center of the face .
-In early 2016, global Redken artist Lori Zabel created rainbow bangs—featuring pink and rose gold hair—on British model Amber Le Bon.
+Global Redken artist Lori Zabel created rainbow bangs—featuring pink and rose gold hair—on British model Amber Le Bon.

 Whichever fantasy haircolor you choose, don’t forget to employ a haircare routine to keep your haircolor looking fab as long as possible.
 The Redken Color Extend Magnetics line is all about protecting haircolor and promoting shine.
 Use the Color Extend Magnetics Sulfate Free Shampoo to keep your haircolor looking vibrant, since a sulfate free shampoo is gentler on color-treated hair.

 Thinking of customizing your own fantasy hair?
 Redken City Beats can be used to create any of the looks mentioned or mixed to form your very own fantasy haircolor.